kohanyirobert/traefik-forwardauth-with-authelia/README.md

 * `https://one-factor.docker.localhost` - allows accessing `index.html` after one-factor login.
 * `https://two-factor.docker.localhost` - allows accessing `index.html` after two-factor login.

+When prompted supply `user` as the user name and `user` again for password.

+When trying to login via two-factor authentication an email will be sent by Authelia to the user who tries to login.
+This email will be intercepted at `https://smtp.docker.localhost`.

 ## Readings

 Read these